November 8, 2016

 “We’ve also seen demand for this way of working rise among our own clients at Box UK, and have used Agile methodologies to great effect in this area – facilitating rapid, iterative development while maintaining control over the overarching strategic roadmap.
 For example, working in an Agile way with leading global risk management software provider Risk Decisions enabled us to create a product built around real-world user needs and behaviours; additionally, we delivered a responsively-retrofitted site for Investec Asset Management in just 24 weeks with the help of the framework.

 “To keep up with appetite, we have also further extended our range of Agile Coaching services, and created a range of exciting new resources to help individuals get to grips with the core principles of the methodology.
 This includes white papers aimed at organisations across all industries, along with fun and engaging games; two members of our team also gave talks at this year’s Agile Cymru event, which brought together leading practitioners from across the globe.

 “This commitment to helping our clients get the most out of Agile, as well as supporting the wider community, has seen us nominated for Agile Consultancy of the Year (SME) in the Agile Awards 2016.
 This continues our impressive run of award wins over the last six months – during which we have been honoured by prestigious bodies including Investors in People, the Communicator Awards and the European Software Testing Awards – and the team is looking forward to building on this success to deliver further great results for the organisations we serve.”

-For more information on the ways in which Box UK can help your organisation, visit the What We Do section of our website or get in touch.
-For interviews with Benno Wasserstein about the Box UK business, please contact firstname.lastname@example.org.
+For more information on the ways in which Box UK can help your organisation, please get in touch with a member of our team.
+For interviews with Benno Wasserstein about the Box UK business, contact email@example.com.